Grape-Tickler/debunked-by-chat/content/in-progress/boston-marathon/index.md

 ## Background

 * [/r/braveryjerk](https://www.reddit.com/r/Braveryjerk/) is a subreddit dedicated to mocking Redditors who make controversial/edgy posts in the vein of it being a "brave" opinion.
-* Over 11 years ago, when the H3 podcast had 4k subscribers, Ethan made a video to be posted on the subreddit.
+* Over 11 years ago, when the h3h3Productions channel had just 4k subscribers, Ethan made a video to be posted on the subreddit.
 In the video, Ethan was mocking people who had "brave" opinions on the Boston Marathon Bombing victims.
 * [This post](https://www.reddit.com/r/pics/comments/22wjk1/boston_marathon_bombing_survivors_return_to/?sort=controversial) was one of the main examples.
 You can see that the controversial comments are quite inflammatory and disturbing.
 [1](https://imgur.com/a/csoJsn2)

 ## Myth